G-lowkey/G-lowkey/README.md

-- 👋 Hi, I’m @G-lowkey
+- 👋 Hi, I’m @G-lowkey.
-- 👀 I’m interested in learning Penetration testing
+- 👀 I’m interested in learning Computer Science, Physics, Maths.
-- 🌱 I’m currently studying A levels
+- 🌱 I’m currently studying A levels.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/His.
-- ⚡ Fun fact: ...

 <!---
 G-lowkey/G-lowkey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.